wpquads/quick-adsense-reloaded/README.md

 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/rene-hermenau/quick-adsense-reloaded/issues) on GitHub
-2. Send us a Pull Request with your bug fixes and/or new features
+2. Send us a Pull Request with your bug fixes and/or new features to the dev branch
 3. Translate Quick AdSense Reloaded into different languages
 4. Provide feedback and suggestions on [enhancements](https://github.com/rene-hermenau/quick-adsense-reloaded/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)